 But I’ve never actually made PUMPKIN COOKIES before.

-It should have been a no-brainer, but my husband isn’t a huge fan of pumpkin so I kind of put pumpkin on the back burner every year until it’s time to make pie.
+It should have been a no-brainer, but my husband isn’t a huge fan of pumpkin.
+So I kind of put pumpkin on the back burner every year until it’s time to make pumpkin pie.

 Shame on me though – that’s not fair to my fellow pumpkin lovers out there (or me!).

 Well, friends, I’m making amends.
 This year, I have ALL SORTS of pumpkin recipes planned…